t-hendricks/uhc-portal/README.md

 For a first time setup, run `make dev-env-setup`.
 This will ask for your `sudo` password, to add some entries to `/etc/hosts`

-After initial setup, run `yarn start`.
+After initial setup, run `yarn start2`.

 The UI will be available at https://prod.foo.redhat.com:1337/openshift/